henadaus/Video-Streaming/README.md

 It can also stream live video to the client.Just replace the line "self.video = cv2.VideoCapture('video.mp4')"" to "self.video = cv2.VideoCapture(0)".THe video captured by your webcam will be streamed to the client.

-This project has been made using :
+This application has been made using :

 1.PIL